metrovoc/subtitle-search-tool/README.md

 #### Video jump not working

-- Install VLC Media Player for best results
+- Install IINA (macOS) or VLC Media Player for best results
 - Check that the video file exists in the same location
 - Ensure FFmpeg is installed for MKV subtitle extraction